Biography

 Prix Pictet Laureates, Musée de l’Elysée, Lausanne, Switzerland

-Earth Prix Pictet, Moscow House of Photography, Russia
+Earth Prix Pictet, Moscow House of Photography, Moscow, Russia

 Earth Prix Pictet, Caprice Horn Gallery, Berlin, Germany

-Obama’s People – Nadav Kander / The Family – Richard Avedon, The Kennedys, Berlin, Germany
+Obama’s People – Nadav Kander / The Family – Richard Avedon, The Kennedys, Camera Work Gallery, Berlin, Germany

 A Positive View, Somerset House, London, UK